jhollist/2014-01-13-uri/rLessons/Functions.md

 `...` are used when extending another function and you don't want to copy the entire list of arguments from the original function.

 Also useful when the number of arguments cannot be known in advance.

-e.g. `paste()`

-takes variable number of arguments.
+For example `paste()` takes a variable number of arguments.
 Function does not know how many things it's going to paste together.

 ## Writing functions in R